 - sending documents to the SST for you

-- making written arguments to support your appeal
+- making written or oral arguments to support your appeal

 Your representative can also help you at your hearing by: